Mill FAQ

 Are your products locally grown?

-We grow several of the grains that we offer: Oats, Hi Lysine Corn, Buckwheat, Yellow and White Popcorn, Spelt, Rye and Soybeans.
+We grow several of the grains that we offer: Oats, High Lysine Corn, Buckwheat, Yellow and White Popcorn, Spelt, Rye and sometimes Soybeans.
 What we don't grow, we source from other growers in the midwest.
 Exception: Sesame Seeds are not locally grown.

 What makes your Oats different?